yukuwahara1/cs2261-project2/README.md

 y = (af-ec) / (ad - bc)

 First, I made privaet data fields for all the values.
 Second, I created a constructor for the values.
 Then, I made getters and setters for all the values.
 Next, I made a method to check if the linear equations are solvable that also mean the denomenators are not zero.
 After that, I created two methods to solve for x and y.
 Lastly, I made a program to operate calculations by using a scanner.
 All the process was completed inside of the main function.

-	Main problem I had in this project was just getting used to "Java way" since I have taken two C++ courses before this course.
+Main issue I had in this project was just getting used to "Java way" since I have taken two C++ courses before this course.
 Future goal is making a complex number calculator in Java that I made with C++.
 It would involve a lot of more processes such as taking care of how minus or plus sign